dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md

 To apply restrictions to an app, the app must incorporate the Microsoft Intune App SDK.
 There are three methods of obtaining this type of app:

 -   **Use a policy managed app**.
 A policy managed app has the App SDK built in.
 To add this type of app, you specify a link to the app from an app store such as the iTunes store or Google Play.
 No further processing is required for this type of app.
-See a [list of apps that you can use with Microsoft Intune mobile application management policies](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/partners.aspx).
+For more information, see the [list of apps that you can use with Microsoft Intune mobile application management policies](https://www.microsoft.com/en-us/server-cloud/products/microsoft-intune/partners.aspx).

 -   **Use a "wrapped" app**.
-A wrapped app is an app you repackage to include the App SDK by using the Microsoft Intune App Wrapping Tool.
+A wrapped app is an app that you repackage to include the App SDK by using the Microsoft Intune App Wrapping Tool.
 This tool is typically used to process company apps that were created in house.
 You can't use it to process apps that were downloaded from the app store.
-See [Prepare iOS apps for mobile application management with the Microsoft Intune App Wrapping Tool](prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md) and [Prepare Android apps for mobile application management with the Microsoft Intune App Wrapping Tool](prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md).
+For more information, see [Prepare iOS apps for mobile application management with the Microsoft Intune App Wrapping Tool](prepare-ios-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md) and [Prepare Android apps for mobile application management with the Microsoft Intune App Wrapping Tool](prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool.md).

 - **Write your own app that incorporates the Intune App SDK**.
 The Intune App SDK lets you incorporate app management features into an app while you are writing it.
 For more information, see [Intune App SDK Overview](/intune/develop/intune-app-sdk).